PDLT-University-of-York/test-split-site/docs/ultra/site-availability.md

 # Site Availability (Course Access)

 !!!
 Summary

-    Prevent or allow students to access your Ultra VLE sites.
+    Control Student access to your Ultra VLE sites.

 Set the site availability to control student access:

 - **Closed**: students can see the site in their Course list, but can't enter it.
+Instructors, Course Builders and Teaching Assistants can access the site.
 - **Open**: students can see and enter the site.

 !!!
 Warning